ircv3/ircv3-specifications/extensions/chathistory.md

     CHATHISTORY TARGETS <nickname | channel name> <YYYY-MM-DDThh:mm:ss.sssZ>

-where the timestamp is the time of the latest message sent from or to the other user.
+where the timestamp is the time of the latest message in the channel history or direct message conversation.

 #### Returned message notes
 The order of returned messages within the batch is implementation-defined, but SHOULD be ascending time order or some approximation thereof, regardless of the subcommand used.
 The `server-time` tag on each message SHOULD be the time at which the message was received by the IRC server.
 The `msgid` tag that identifies each individual message in a response MUST be the `msgid` tag as originally sent by the IRC server.